 - Keep Alive Timeout [s] – The time value in seconds to keep an idle VPN tunnel alive.
 Default: 10.

-- Always use fastest VPN Server – (recommended) Activate automatic selection of the fastest VPN server by measuring the roundtrip times of all available servers prior to connecting if more than one server IP address has been configured in the profile.
+- Determine fastest VPN Server – (recommended) Activate automatic selection of the fastest VPN server by measuring the roundtrip times of all available servers prior to connecting if more than one server IP address has been configured in the profile.

 - Connect Timeout [s] – Timeout period in seconds that will be used for reconnection attempts to the given profile.
 The lower this value, the faster the connection is established to the fallback profile, if defined.
 Recommended and default value: 10.